BernStrom/crwn-apparel/README.md

 # **👑 CRWN APPAREL**
 ### 👕👗 An e-commerce website that sells unisex clothing, shoes, accessories, etc. 🧣👒

-Note: **The application has been deployed to production with its core features completed, however, this is not the final version of the app as there are many other features that are still being work on such as mobile responsiveness, performance, more.**
+Note: **The application has been deployed to production with its core features completed, however, this is not the final version of the app as there are many other features that are still being work on such as mobile responsiveness, performance, making it a PWA _(Progressive Web App)_ and more.**

 In the meantime, if you would like to view the application, please visit the attached link 👉 **[HERE](https://crwn-aprl.herokuapp.com/ "CRWN APPAREL")**